RayPS/Spring-Visualizer/README.md

 <br>

-	This project mainly show you how i built iOS App & macOS App using FramerStudio, Xcode and Gulp.
+	This project mainly shows you how i built iOS App & macOS App using FramerStudio, Xcode and Gulp.

 <br>